harpowned/not-so-dumb-home/README.md

 So, my requirements:
  - The actual decision to turn the heater on and off should be done by a real thermostat.
 We don't want a software failure to cause infinite heating, which can get really expensive really fast.
  - We want to have a nice way to know what's been happening.
 What's the temperature been, how much time has the heater been on?
  - I prefer wired communications to wireless ones for this purpose.
-This device is going to spend its whole life (at least a decade, I hope!) hanging on the same wall, so there's no real benefit to wireless communications.
+This device is going to spend its whole life (at least a decade, I hope!) hanging on the same wall, and I'm going to have to run power to it anyway, so to me, there's no real benefit to wireless communications.
 Using wireless however, causes security and maintenance headaches.
 Besides, you need to feed power to it, so you will be running wires to it anyway.
  - Remote control would be nice to have
  - Also, I would like my system to be self-contained, so anything using a remote service is a no-go.
 Especially if the server is provided "for free" with the purchase of the hardware, as the provider could cease to operate or otherwise break compatiblity and render my existing hardware obsolete.
 I also discard this option because of privacy concerns.